guilhermefarto/decision-tree-classifier-scikit/README.md

 The graph can be used to predict possible outputs to new values after the decision tree training with the original CSV data files.

 The .py project is developed to attempt three (3) predictions of examples for new values.
-For example, the genres (male or female) will be predicted according to the characteristics of `height`, `weight`, and `shoe_size`:
+For example, the genre (male or female) will be predicted according to the characteristics of `height`, `weight`, and `shoe_size`:

 ```python
     ## male prediction class